-What are the central problems of an economy ? – Problem 3 – For whom to produce ?
+Central problems of an Economy – Problem 3 – For whom to produce ?

-This problem refers to selection of the category of people who will ultimately consume the goods i.e. whether to produce goods for more poor and poor.
+The problem of “Whom to Produce” as a Central Problem of the Economy, refers to selection of the category of people who will ultimately consume the goods i.e. whether to produce goods for more poor and poor.
 Since resources are scarce in every economy, no society can satisfy all the wants of its people.
 Thus a problem of choice arises.
 Goods are produced for those people who have the paying capacity.
 The capacity of people to pay for goods depends upon their level of income.
 It means this problem is concerned with distribution of income among the factors of production (land, labour, capital and enterprise), who contribute in the production process.
 The problem can be categorized under two main heads:-

 (i) Personal distribution:- It means how national income of an economy is distributed among different groups of people.